 Of oaks of Bashan they made thine oars [ship building], Thy bench they have made of ivory, A branch [H1323 – bath, meaning: daughter, town, company, first] of Ashurim from isles of Chittim.

 Ship building is a growing industry in Indonesia, presently in the shadow of Japan and Malaysia.
 Later, we will learn the significance of Bashan and ships.
 The second part of the verse links Kitti and seemingly a great grandson of Abraham.
-Most translations inaccurately translate as Asshur [Russia], possibly following the relationship shown in Numbers 24:24.
-See Genesis 25:3 and the personality of Ashurim [Ashurites].
-We will discover that the descendants of Ashurim – also listed in the plural – have had an historical link with Indonesia [Kitti].
-The Hebrew word used in Ezekiel is not the same as the one used for Abraham’s grandson in Genesis, though it is a closer match than the Hebrew word used for Jacob’s son Asher in Genesis chapter forty-nine; though, Asher the son of Jacob can not be ruled out of contention, as we will find that their close geographic location with Kittim, is uncanny.
+Most translations inaccurately translate as Asshur the second son of Shem, possibly following the relationship shown in Numbers 24:24.
+See Genesis 25:3 and the individual Ashurim and the Ashurites.
+We will discover that the descendants of Ashurim – also listed in the plural – have had an historical link with Kittim and Indonesia.
+The Hebrew word used in Ezekiel is not the same as the one used for Abraham’s grandson in Genesis, though it is a closer match than the Hebrew word used for Jacob’s son Asher in Genesis chapter forty-nine.
+Yet, Asher the son of Jacob can not be ruled out of contention, as we will learn that their close geographic location with Kitti, is an uncanny irony.

-Daniel chapter Eleven^ contains the single longest prophecy in the Bible that chronicles thousands of years and on into the future.
-The early part of the chapter references Greece [Javan] – somewhat confusingly – actually the Greco-Macedonian Empire and its confrontation with the existing, ruling Medo-Persian Empire.
+Daniel chapter Eleven^ contains the single longest prophecy in the Bible, which chronicles thousands of years and on into the future.
+The early part of the chapter references -somewhat confusingly – Greece or Javan; actually the Greco-Macedonian Empire and its confrontation with the existing, ruling Medo-Persian Empire.
 The players of north and south, subtly change over the centuries.
 Towards the end of the chapter the Kings of the North and South have shifted from a Mediterranean – Middle Eastern – orientation to a global power struggle.
 We read in Daniel 11: 15, 18, 29-30:

 English Standard Version

 Sometimes translated unhelpfully, as ships from the west.
 The interlinear says: ‘For ships Chittim shall come…’ It does not include ‘of’ or ‘from’ in the Hebrew, though I consider the inference is from more than that of, Kittim.
 We learned in Numbers 24:24 that Kitti fights against Asshur and Eber – an alliance of Russia and Western Europe.
-Asshur [Assyria] is revealed as a future King of the North.
-The King of the North attacks the coastlands [Southeast Asia].
+Asshur or Assyria is revealed as a future King of the North.
+The King of the North attacks the coastlands of Southeast Asia.
 Kitti is either part of those nations amalgamated with the King of the South – a united Islamic bloc comprising the principal nations of Turkey, Iran and Pakistan, or accommodates a military and naval presence within its strategically positioned borders in southeast Asian waters.

-Theses verses in Daniel chapter Eleven, highlight a beginning point of a specific time period, that includes actions of magnitude performed by important and specific individuals in the future.
+These verses in Daniel chapter Eleven, highlight a beginning point of a specific time period, that includes actions of magnitude performed by important and specific individuals in the future.
 The significance of this is considerable and we shall return to it in detail when we study Shem’s son, Asshur and also Nimrod [refer Chapter XX Will the Real Assyria Stand Up: Asshur & Russia and Chapter XXI The Incredible Identity, Origin & Destiny of Nimrod].

 Geneticist Luigi Luca Cavalli-Sforza, claims there is a genetic division between Eastern Orientals and Southeast Asians and Zhou Jixu agrees, that there is a physical difference between these two populations.
 The complexity of the genetic data has led to serious doubt amongst scientists about the usefulness of the concept of an Asian race, as distinctive Asian features clearly represent separate lines… of the sons of Japheth.

-After looking at all four of Javan’s sons, it can be understood that those sons of Japheth located in Asia, such as Madai, Gomer and Javan are all divergent and distinctive lines of descent.
-As there are a number of lineages from Japheth’s sons, this does not discount an overall Asian identity.
+After studying all four of Javan’s sons, it will be understood that those sons of Japheth located in Asia, such as Madai, Gomer and Javan are all divergent and distinctive lines of descent.
+As there are a number of lineages from Japheth’s sons, this does not discount an overall East Asian identity.
 There is variety within the Asian genome, for Japheth had seven sons.
 We have seen already, the core Y-DNA Haplogroups for instance, being exhibited of C, K and O and in lesser degree, D and Q.

-Austronesian Indonesians are genetically close to southeast Asians, while the further east one travels the more inhabitants of the Pacific Ocean region exhibit a Melanesian affinity.
-Prominent mt-DNA haplogroups – of which we are now quite familiar – include the prevalent southeastern Asian M, F, B and also Y2 in the western regions of Indonesia, the speakers of Austronesian languages and spoken in Southeast Asia, the Pacific islands and Madagascar.
-In the eastern island chains of Indonesia it is mainly haplogroups Q and P, found amongst non-Austronesian speakers.
+Austronesian Indonesians are genetically close to southeast Asians, while the further east one travels the more inhabitants of the Indonesian islands region exhibit a Melanesian affinity.
+Prominent mt-DNA Haplogroups – of which we are now quite familiar – include the prevalent southeastern Asian M, F, B and also Y2 in the western regions of Indonesia, the speakers of Austronesian languages and spoken in Southeast Asia, the Pacific islands and Madagascar.
+In the eastern island chains of Indonesia it is mainly Haplogroups Q and P, found amongst non-Austronesian speakers.